IN THIS SECTION

 The Lecture Series

-Taught by UCLA MFA Screenwriting Instructor Tim Albaugh, the lecture takes place on Monday evenings and covers every aspect of the process from initial concept though rewrite.
+The Recorded Lecture Series - is taught by UCLA instructors and covers every aspect of the process from initial concept though rewrite.

-Recent lecture series guest speakers have included Damon Lindeloff (Tomorrowland, The Leftovers, Lost), Meg LeFauve (Inside Out, The Good Dinosaur), Craig Borten (The Dallas Buyers Club), Billy Ray (The Hunger Games, Captain Phillips), Phyllis Nagy (Carol), Ed Solomon (Men in Black, Now You See Me), Michael Colleary (Face/Off), Nancy Oliver (Lars and the Real Girl), Paul Haggis (Crash), Dan Futterman (Capote), Scott Kosar (The Machinist) and Sacha Gervasi (The Terminal).
+Recent lecture series guest speakers have included Damon Lindeloff (Watchmen, Tomorrowland, The Leftovers, Lost), Meg LeFauve (Captain Marvel, Inside Out, The Good Dinosaur), Craig Borten (The Dallas Buyers Club), Billy Ray (Richard Jewel, Terminator: Dark Fate, Overlord, The Hunger Games, Captain Phillips), Ed Solomon (Men in Black, Now You See Me, Bill and Ted), Michael Colleary (Face/Off), Nancy Oliver (Lars and the Real Girl), Paul Haggis (Crash), Dan Futterman (Capote), Scott Kosar (The Machinist) and Sacha Gervasi (The Terminal).

 Date & Time